-Over the past two years we’ve had the privilege of speaking for the Christian Law Enforcement Fellowship of San Diego’s marriage retreat.
+Over the years we’ve had the privilege of speaking several times for the Christian Law Enforcement Fellowship of San Diego’s marriage retreat.
 We love these men and women.
 We are so thankful for the sacrifice that these officers and their families make for their community’s protection.
 Being with them has given us an even greater respect for what these officers lay on the line every day.

 Whenever we are in the presence of people who are in law-enforcement—at home or when traveling—we make it a point to try and tell them that we appreciate their work and service.
 It is our effort to honor these men and women.

 When people stand before a judge, they call him, “Your Honor.”
 When talking with one’s doctor, we say “Yes, sir” or “Yes, ma’am.”
 When speaking with a member of the clergy, that individual is generally treated with a degree of honor and respect as well.